chalatz/tours/pages/info/reviews-comments.md

   and we've been on line since 1998
 reviews:
 - year: "2019"
+  text: "Hi Nicholas, Thank you for a truly wonderful day in Rhodes.
+I must state
+    that you are the most professional and considerate tour company owner/manager.
+    \ I appreciated your timely and helpful responses to my questions and requested changes to our tour.
+Please thank Kostas and Jacob.
+Kostas is absolutely terrific.
+    \ His conservations with us regarding the natural beauty of the island, it’s history and just enough about current Greek National issues were captivating.
+His amusing “ Lookie!
+Lookie! (alerting us to points of interest) should become legendary.
+    \ I will post this to TripAdvisor to help others to find the best tour company ever, in our fairly extensive would-wide traveling. \nKind regards, Bill and Daria
-  text: "\nDominic was truly outstanding and we really enjoyed his company and wisdom.
+    \ (June 29th)\ndariabill@gmail.com\n\nDominic was truly outstanding and we really enjoyed his company and wisdom.
 We will refer you to friends and to ask for Dominic.
     Please wish him well on the wedding of his son this weekend.<br>\nMark (June 25th)<br>\nmvengel@aol.com\n\nDear Nicholas, I can’t thank you enough for our wonderful day yesterday, Mike is fantastic;
     very knowledgeable and easy to get along with.
 I honestly can’t think of any way to improve the day as it was even better than we’d hoped for.
 It’s nice to meet